hperedo/Python-Script-for-ML-NLP-Development-Framework/README.md

     B -- "Request" --> D
     G -- "JSON Response" --> C
 ```
-## Step-by-Step Plan to Implement with Oxygen and FastAPI
+## Step-by-Step Plan to Implement with Oxygen XML and FastAPI
 Here is a phased approach.
-You can use Oxygen to help accelerate almost every step, from generating boilerplate code to documentation.
+You can use Oxygen XML to help accelerate almost every step, from generating boilerplate code to documentation.

+### Phase 0: Requirements Analysis with Oxygen XML
+**Goal**: Leverage Oxygen XML to formalize and manage project requirements in a structured format, ensuring clear collaboration between technical writers and developers.

+1. **Create a Structured Requirements Document**:

+    - **Action**: Use Oxygen XML to author a DITA (Darwin Information Typing Architecture) map and topics.
+    - **Purpose**: Create a single source of truth for project specs, use cases, and acceptance criteria.
+This is living documentation that technical writers can update as requirements evolve.
+    - **Example Files**:
+       - `docs/requirements/requirements.ditamap` (The map file that organizes the topics)
+       - `docs/requirements/use_cases_classification.dita`
+       - `docs/requirements/use_cases_summarization.dita`
+       - `docs/requirements/data_schema.dita` (Defines expected input/output structures)

+2. **Generate Development Artifacts**:

+    - **Action**: Use Oxygen XML's transformation scenarios to generate documents from the DITA source.
+    - **Purpose**: Automatically create PDFs for stakeholder review and, crucially, generate machine-readable JSON or XML files that can be used to guide development and even seed test cases.
+    - **Output**:
+      - `requirements.pdf` (For human review)
+      - `requirements.json` (For automated processing - e.g., a list of all defined API endpoints and their expected parameters)

 ### Phase 1: Project Foundation & Core ML/NLP Module (The Brain)
-**Goal**: Solidify the core functionality without the API.
+**Goal**: Solidify the core functionality, using the structured requirements from Phase 0..

 1. **Project Structure:**
+**Action**: Create the standard Python project structure.
+The `docs/requirements/` directory will now contain the Oxygen XML DITA files.
 Use Oxygen to generate a standard, maintainable project structure.

 2. **Develop the Core Modules:**